Kschermers/3081Porject/Lab_01_Feedback.md

 + Pass: Check that no files with extension ".o" exist in directory "."

-+ Fail: Check that no files with extension ".out" exist in directory "."
++ Pass: Check that no files with extension ".out" exist in directory "."

- "lab01.out" found

-+ Skip: Check that file "shared.md" exists.
++ Pass: Check that file "shared.md" exists.

-  This test was not run because of an earlier failing test.

 ### Test that code compiles and creates the exectuable

-+ Skip: Check that make compiles.
++ Pass: Check that make compiles.

-  This test was not run because of an earlier failing test.